oyosoftware/oyoplayer/README.md

 <ul>
   <li>A simple audio player with a marquee for showing audio information .</li>
   <li>More stable than the original html5 element because of the event handling.</li>
-  <li>You don't have to worry about local files on a sever.
+  <li>You don't have to worry about local files or files on a sever.
 It uses a combination of blobs and symbolic links that can play anything, except for mapped network drives.</li>
   <li>Supported formats are flac, mp3, ogg and wav.</li>
   <li>Works with playlists.</li>
   <li>Play all songs or just one.</li>